koeninger/spark-1/docs/spark-improvement-proposals.md

 ### Template for an SIP
 * Background: What problem is this solving?
-* Goals: What must this allow people to do, that they can't currently?
+* Goals: What must this allow users to do, that they can't currently?
-* Rejected Goals: What shouldn't this allow?
+* Non-Goals: What shouldn't this allow?
 * Strategy: How are the goals going to be accomplished?
 Give sufficient technical detail to allow a contributor to judge whether it's likely to be feasible.
 This is not a full design document.
 If it's discussing specifics of new internal classes or methods, it's likely too detailed.
 * Rejected Strategies: What alternatives were considered?
 Why were they rejected?
 If no alternatives have been considered, the problem needs more thought.